aces/Loris/modules/schedule_module/test/TestPlan.md

 7. Filters
 Ensure all filters work correctly
-Earliest date and Latest date is for a date range, however can be used separately.
-For example, if Earliest date is 2020-01-01, the result is all appointments including and after 2020-01-01 Similarly, if Latest date is 2020-01-01, the result is all appointments including and before 2020-01-01 Ensure results are accurate when using more than one filter Results tab should pop up when filtering, and will disappear when you click Clear
+Ensure results are accurate when using more than one filter Results tab should pop up when filtering, and will disappear when you click Clear